 - Understanding stigma: having an understanding of stigma can help to avoid it.
 Stigma is when an employee (or potential employee) is perceived as being different because of their mental health problems.
 If they are treated differently, then this may also be seen as discrimination.

-- Nurturing a culture of support and understanding: simply asking someone if they are okay is a great way of supporting employees in the workplace and being able to recognise signs of when someone is struggling.
+- Nurturing a culture of support and understanding: simply asking someone if they are okay is a great way of showing mental health employment support to employees in the workplace and being able to recognise signs of when someone is struggling.
 Sometimes a bit of “time out” or some flexibility is all that is needed (See Me Scotland, 2018)

 If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 069 8970.